New top dog at humane society

 ENGLEWOOD — The Suncoast Humane Society Board of Trustees has concluded its five-month-long nationwide search by hiring Maureen O’Nell as the new executive director.
 She takes the helm in March.

-“Motivated by a relentless pursuit of excellence, O’Nell has dedicated more than two decades of her career to help agencies and communities take on the heroic task of protecting those who are most vulnerable,” said the Board in a press release issued Thursday.
+“Motivated by a relentless pursuit of excellence, O’Nell has dedicated more than two decades of her career to help agencies and communities take on the heroic task of protecting those who are most vulnerable,” the board said in a press release.

-O’Nell has served as the executive director for several animal welfare agencies across the United States, including the Alaska SPCA, Humane Society of Southern Arizona, and San Antonio Pets Alive.
+O’Nell has served as executive director for several animal welfare agencies across the United States, including the Alaska SPCA, Humane Society of Southern Arizona and San Antonio Pets Alive.

 She has presented on a multitude of topics at national animal welfare conferences and served as a mentor to new executive teams to create forward-thinking communities, according to the release.

 “Each of the board members saw a multitude of special qualities in Maureen which will help us obtain our organization’s goals moving forward.
-We look to promote a humane society and replace our aging structure with a new facility, which will serve the innocent animals, as well as people in need, within our community for many years to come,” Moore said.
+We look to promote a humane society and replace our aging structure with a new facility, which will serve the innocent animals, as well as people in need, within our community for many years to come.”

 Moore thanked Cheryl Casey, director of operations, and Leah Cornish, director of business and finance, who served as interim co-executive directors during the search process.